FilledStacks/flutter-architecture-skeletons/scoped_model_arc/README.md

 ### UI

 Contains all the code relating to the user interface.
-Flutter is a code first approach to building UI (which is great) so all the code files can live together in harmony without having to fuss about if it's an asset or a code file like in native programming.
+Flutter is a code first approach to building UI (which is great) so all the code files can live together in harmony without having to fuss about if it's an asset or a code, unlike with native programming.

 We only have one folder (as a start) and with more code I usually introduce a components folder as well as a util folder for shared UI helper functions.
 The structure is as follows.

-**pages/**: Contains the files for each of the pages in your applications.
+**views/**: Contains the files for each of the views in your application.

-Naming convention: [viewname]_page.dart
+Naming convention: [viewname]_view_.dart

 ## Feedback and contemplation